Skip to content

 Photo: Element Gin retail packaging

-Consumers can mix the gins together, incorporating their personal preferences.
-They can tailor the drink precisely to their taste.
-In line with the current popularity of DIY (do-it-yourself), which in a broad sense also applies to mixing drinks, this is a significant marketing advantage.
-All these measures transform the finished product into more than just a conventional gin.
+The consumer can mix the gins together and thus incorporate their personal preferences.
+They can tailor the drink exactly to their taste.
+In line with the current popularity of DIY (do-it-yourself), which in the broadest sense also applies to combinations of beverages, this is an important marketing advantage.
+All these measures make the finished product more than a conventional gin.
 The four-element package becomes an experience.
-Through active tasting and experimentation, the product becomes the customer's own creation.
+Through active tasting and experimenting, the product becomes the customer's own creation.
 This increases identification with it.
-The Elements Gin makes it clear: To establish successful products on the market, an experience should be conveyed alongside the product's story.
-Because a product must offer added emotional value.
+Element Gin clearly shows: to establish successful products on the market, in addition to stories about the product, an experience should also be conveyed.
+Because a product must offer emotional added value.

 • Text and graphics: Philipp Hofmann